matthansen0/azure-dnslb/README.md

-## Azure Powershell
+## Azure Powershell/ Azure CLI

-The Powershell for this deployment has not yet been completed, feel free to submit a PR!
+The Powershell and CLI for this deployment has not yet been completed, feel free to submit a PR!